 El-Sayegh’s work begins with found fragments, which are the “parts” that possess the power to disrupt overarching structures and assumed truths.
 These fragments include sourced copies of the Financial Times, imagery from advertisements, or collected doodles and Arabic calligraphy from her father’s home in London.
 She collages these elements together and asserts her own perspective by drawing directly onto the works to create double-meanings and call into question our assumptions and understanding of typically unquestioned systems.

-Solo exhibitions of El-Sayegh’s work have been organized at the UTA Artist Space, Los Angeles, CA (forthcoming); Lehmann Maupin, Palm Beach, FL (forthcoming); Galerie Thaddaeus Ropac, Paris, France (2021); Lehmann Maupin, Seoul, South Korea (2021); Sursock Museum, Beirut, Lebanon (2019); Bétonsalon, Paris, France (2019); Chisenhale Gallery, London, United Kingdom (2019); The Mistake Room, Guadalajara, Mexico (2018); and Carl Kostyál, London, United Kingdom (2017).
-She has been featured in various group exhibitions including British Art Show 9, Hayward Gallery Touring, Wolverhampton, United Kingdom (2022); Body Topographies, Lehmann Maupin, London, United Kingdom (2021); Drawing Biennial, Drawing Room, London, United Kingdom (2021); When I Count, There Are Only You…, Sharjah Art Foundation, Sharjah, United Arab Emirates (2021); Words at an Exhibition - an exhibition in ten chapters and five poems, Busan Biennale, Busan, South Korea (2020); Our ashes make great fertilizer, PUBLIC Gallery, London, United Kingdom (2020); Searching the Sky for Rain, SculptureCenter, Long Island City, NY (2019); Ecologies of Darkness, SAVVY Contemporary, Berlin, Germany (2019); Deterioro y Poder, Instituto de Vision, Bogota, Colombia (2018); Lessons in Agronomy, Sifang Art Museum, Nanjing, China (2017); Boundary Work, Sharjah Biennial 13: Tamawuj, Sharjah, United Arab Emirates (2017); For Pete’s Sake, Carl Kostyál, Stockholm, Sweden (2016); Elizabeth House, Elizabeth House, London, United Kingdom (2011); and Responsive Eye, London Gallery West, London, United Kingdom (2011).
+Solo and two-person exhibitions of El-Sayegh’s work have been organized at Lehmann Maupin, Seoul, South Korea (2022); UTA Artist Space, Los Angeles, CA (2022); Lehmann Maupin, Palm Beach, FL (2022); Galerie Thaddaeus Ropac, Paris, France (2021); Lehmann Maupin, Seoul, South Korea (2021); Lehmann Maupin, New York, NY (2021); Sursock Museum, Beirut, Lebanon (2019); Bétonsalon, Paris, France (2019); Chisenhale Gallery, London, United Kingdom (2019); The Mistake Room, Guadalajara, Mexico (2018); and Carl Kostyál, London, United Kingdom (2017).
+She has been featured in various group exhibitions including Biennale Matter of Art, Prague, Czechia (2022); The Drawing Centre Show, Le Consortium, Dijon, France (2022); Time, and time again – Works from the Vermeire-Notebaert collection, Museum Dhondt-Dhaenens, Sint-Martens-Latem, Belgium; British Art Show 9, Hayward Gallery Touring, Wolverhampton, United Kingdom (2022); Body Topographies, Lehmann Maupin, London, United Kingdom (2021); Drawing Biennial, Drawing Room, London, United Kingdom (2021); When I Count, There Are Only You…, Sharjah Art Foundation, Sharjah, United Arab Emirates (2021); Words at an Exhibition - an exhibition in ten chapters and five poems, Busan Biennale, Busan, South Korea (2020); Our ashes make great fertilizer, PUBLIC Gallery, London, United Kingdom (2020); Searching the Sky for Rain, SculptureCenter, Long Island City, NY (2019); Ecologies of Darkness, SAVVY Contemporary, Berlin, Germany (2019); Deterioro y Poder, Instituto de Vision, Bogota, Colombia (2018); Lessons in Agronomy, Sifang Art Museum, Nanjing, China (2017); Boundary Work, Sharjah Biennial 13: Tamawuj, Sharjah, United Arab Emirates (2017); For Pete’s Sake, Carl Kostyál, Stockholm, Sweden (2016); Elizabeth House, Elizabeth House, London, United Kingdom (2011); and Responsive Eye, London Gallery West, London, United Kingdom (2011).

-El-Sayegh’s work is in public and private collections, including Collection Nicoletta Fiorucci Russo, London, United Kingdom; Institute of Contemporary Art North Miami, Miami, FL; Kadist, Paris, France; Kamel Lazaar Foundation, London, United Kingdom; Long Museum, Shanghai, China; Sharjah Art Foundation, Sharjah, United Arab Emirates; Start Museum, Shanghai, China.
+El-Sayegh’s work is in public and private collections, including Collection Nicoletta Fiorucci Russo, London, United Kingdom; Institute of Contemporary Art North Miami, Miami, FL; Kadist, Paris, France; Kamel Lazaar Foundation, London, United Kingdom; Long Museum, Shanghai, China; Sharjah Art Foundation, Sharjah, United Arab Emirates; Start Museum, Shanghai, China; and Tate, London, United Kingdom.
 In 2017 El-Sayegh was shortlisted for the Max Mara Art Prize for Women in collaboration with the Whitechapel Gallery, London and was invited to participate in the Chisenhale Gallery Commissions Programme 2017-19, supported by the LUMA Foundation.